oubiwann/maintaining-state-in-clojure/README.md

 number of the Clojure books dedicated to real-world applications.
 Please do not treat this project as an application reference.

+One note on real-world applications: I highly recommend Stuart Sierra's [component library][component] for separating your apps into components and sharing only that state which each needs between components.

 This is an old repo, but since it comes up in search results, I try to keep it updated.